Conor Sweeney: Career

 In the 2020 All-Ireland semi-final on 6 December, Tipperary again faced Mayo.
 In foggy conditions and losing by 16 points at half-time they eventually lost the game by 5-20 to 3-13.

 In January 2021, Sweeney was again nominated for an All-Star award after previously being nominated in 2016.

 On 19 February 2021, he was named at full-forward on the All-Star team for 2020, becoming the third ever Tipperary footballer to win an All-Star award.

-In January 2023, Sweeney suffered a cruciate ligament rupture in the opening round of the 2023 National Football League against Down and will miss the rest of the season.
+In January 2023, Sweeney suffered a cruciate ligament rupture in the opening round of the 2023 National Football League against Down and missed the rest of the season before returning in 2024.

+In October 2024, Sweeney announced his retirement from inter-county football after 15 years.